Call Us | 318-377-1555

 Jail Time

-Depending on the severity or number of DWI offenses committed, offenders will likely need to serve at least ten days of jail time upon conviction.
+Depending on the severity or number of DWI offenses committed, offenders will likely need to serve at least ten days of a jail sentence upon conviction.
 However, certain repeat offenders may serve up to five years in jail.
 In some cases, individuals may be eligible for home incarceration.
 By the second offense, certain sentences become mandatory.
 Blood-alcohol levels (BAC) may also determine the length of jail time.

 Probation